 As the status quo goes, non-management employees tend to have little say in business decisions of the company.
-Understandably, this can have a negative influence on staff loyalty, with staff members feeling like they have little or no control on the workplace and that their feelings/opinions are not valued.
+Understandably, this can have a negative influence on staff loyalty, with staff members feeling like they have little or no control on the workplace and/or that their feelings/opinions are not valued.
 This can mean that a lot of employees will look at their jobs as “just a pay packet” and display little engagement when it comes to organisational success.

 How do you mend this?
 The first step is by listening.
 Give your employees opportunities to voice their feedback, opinions and ideas on business operations, both presently and in the future.

-Creating a survey that captures rich qualitative data about employee thoughts and feelings can be utilised in finding useful insights.
-You may even find that your employees share some great ideas on improving your business, and by making them feel part of the bigger picture, they may begin to feel connected to the organisation.
+Creating a survey that captures rich qualitative data about employee thoughts and feelings, can highlight useful insights.
+You may even find that the majority of employees share some great ideas and, by making them feel part of the bigger picture, they may begin/want to feel connected to the organisation.

 Measuring Employee Happiness

-Through surveys and data analysis, you can measure staff satisfaction, which will play a fundamental role in improving employee loyalty.
+Through qualitative data analysis of your data sets, you can measure staff satisfaction, which will play a fundamental role in improving employee loyalty.
 It is imperative that businesses continually collate staff feedback and measure staff satisfaction.
 Happy employees ensure a healthy workplace culture.

 In many cases, employees often have to raise and outline their successes in order to receive the thanks they deserve.
 This can be draining.
 As James Allen once stated, “No duty is more urgent than that of returning thanks”.
 Managers and owners simply acknowledging a job well done without employees having to initiate it can also help to grow an employee’s commitment to the business.
 It’s all about understanding the drives of your employees and rewarding them for their hard work.